photoprism/photoprism/README.md

 [issues]: https://github.com/photoprism/photoprism/issues
 [ci]: https://travis-ci.org/photoprism/photoprism

-PhotoPrism is a server-based application that makes it simple to automatically tag, search and organize your photos without uploading them to public cloud services such as Flickr, Facebook or Google Photos.
+PhotoPrism is a server-based application that makes it simple to automatically tag, search and organize all your photos.
-Written in Go.
-Runs on every computer that has Docker installed.
-Originals are stored in the file system in a structured way for easy backup and reliable long-term accessibility.
+In times of governments and corporations invading everyone's privacy, we should not be forced to upload our most valuable digital assets to public cloud services just because there is no good alternative.

-In times of governments and corporations invading our privacy, we should not be forced to give away our most private assets because there is no good alternative.
+This software runs on every computer that has Docker installed.
+You can easily create backups as originals are stored in the file system sorted by year and month.

 ![](assets/docs/img/screenshot-detailview.jpg)